TOD-theses/paper-T-RACE/main.typ

 We compare the TOD candidates, TODs and TOD attacks we found against the ground truth in @tab:eval-overall.
 Our mining procedure marks 115 of the attacks in the ground truth as TOD candidates.
 From the 115 TOD candidates, 95 are detected as TOD and of those 85 are marked as an attack.

-We we miss 98% of the ground truth attacks when mining the TOD candidates.
+We miss 98% of the ground truth attacks when mining the TOD candidates.
 The following steps miss another 26% of the attacks.
 We evaluate the reasons for these in the following sections, where we evaluate each component individually.

 This section focuses on the 195 attacks that are found by us, but are not part of the ground truth.